DCC-EX/mkdocs-test/docs/reference/esp32/22-esp32-l298-shield.md

 - **IOREF voltage**
     - The IOREF pin on the ESP32 Uno form factor boards is 5V -- and not correct for a 3.3V microprocessor.
     - To avoid damaging the ESP32’s analog inputs, correct the IOREF voltage by bending the IOREF pin on the L298 motor shield, and use a jumper to connect the 3.3V pin to IOREF on the motor shield itself.
-    - On the Genuino Arduino Motor Shield R3, the IOREF voltage is used as the supply voltage on the LMV358 op-amp and provides a waterfall effect for the Schottky diodes on the A2, A3 pins of the motor shield.
+    - On the Genuino Arduino Motor Shield R3, the IOREF voltage is used as the supply voltage on the LMV358 op-amp and provides a spillway effect for the Schottky diodes on the A2, A3 pins of the motor shield.

 - **Current sensing**
     - For current sensing bend or cut the A0 and A1 pins.